-(1) Juanita uses a wheelchair for her disability.
+(1) Example of factors to be considered in responding to a request for reasonable modifications, including consideration of whether restoration of modifications is a reasonable requirement and whether an escrow account could be requested: Juanita uses a wheelchair for her disability.
 She requests permission to make reasonable modifications to the interior and exterior of the apartment she is about to move into, at her own expense.
 The modifications include installing grab bars in the bathroom and lowering the counters in the kitchen.
+The owner must consider the request under these regulations, including sections 12176 through 12181.
 It is necessary to reinforce the bathroom walls with blocking to affix the grab bars.
 It is unlawful for the owner to refuse to permit Juanita, at her own expense, from making the modifications.
 However, the owner may condition permission for the modification on Juanita agreeing to remove the grab bars and restoring the counters to the condition that existed before the modification, reasonable wear and tear excepted.
 The owner may also reasonably require that the wall to which the grab bars are to be attached be repaired and restored to its original condition, reasonable wear and tear excepted.
 However, it would be unreasonable for the owner to require Juanita to remove the blocking in the walls for the grab bars, since the reinforced walls will not interfere in any way with the owner's or the next tenant's use and enjoyment of the premises and may be needed by some future tenant.
 Juanita has just signed a one-year lease and has paid a security deposit equivalent to one month's rent.
-It would not normally be reasonable for the owner to require payment into an interestbearing escrow account to ensure restoration of the grab bars, given the ease of removal, relative cost, and existence of a security deposit.
+It would not normally be reasonable for the owner to require payment into an interest-bearing escrow account to ensure restoration of the grab bars, given the ease of removal, relative cost, and existence of a security deposit.
 However, it may be reasonable for the owner to negotiate with Juanita for a payment into an interest-bearing escrow account to ensure restoration of the counters to their former height, taking into account the factors in subsection (b) above, and allowing payments over time that do not exceed the costs of the restoration.
 The owner can require that Juanita provide reasonable assurances that the work will be done in a competent manner and that any required building permits will be obtained.